-You can make tomato sauce out of any type of tomato, but if you want really good sauce, go with a paste tomato.
+You can make tomato sauce out of numerous kinds of tomato, but if you want delicious sauce, go with a paste tomato.
 They tend to have a firmer, meatier texture than other varieties, and they usually have fewer seeds and less water content, too.
 That'll mean less prep work and cook time for you, plus more sauce for your money.
 Read on to learn the nine best paste tomatoes to grow or buy.

 The following tomatoes share a similar shape, but there are differences in taste, which is especially important when you're planning to make tomato sauce.